cdli-gh/blog/_blog/gsoc22/NewFeaturesAndUsabilityEnhancement/posts/09_week8.md

 ## Week Summary

 In this week I have completed setting up the basic requirements fo the bulk update.
 All that is left is to get the data from the form and update the artifacts.
-Also, I started with writing a bit of the documentation.

 ## Daily Work Update